Hypercubed/cv/JaysonHarshbarger-CV.md

 ## RIKEN Center for Life Science Technologies, Division of Genomic Technologies, 2011 - Present

 ### Technical Scientist / Web Visualization Development
-- Designed and developed various web sites and web applications in support of a large international consortium research project including the consortium website [](http://fantom.gsc.riken.jp).
+- Designed and developed various web sites and web applications in support of a large international consortium research project including the [consortium website](http://fantom.gsc.riken.jp).
-- Developed web applications for retrieval and visualization of large genomic datasets using node.js, d3js and angularjs [](http://fantom.gsc.riken.jp/5/tet/).
+- Developed web applications for retrieval of large genomic datasets using node.js and AngularJS including the [FANTOM5 Table Extraction Tool](http://fantom.gsc.riken.jp/5/tet/).
+- Developed web applications for visualization of scientific data associated with various publications [a tool for exploring cell-cell ligand-receptor mediated communication networks](https://github.com/Hypercubed/connectome).
-- Performed bioinformatic analysis of CAGE sequencing on RNA isolated from human and mouse samples.
+- Performed bioinformatics analysis of CAGE sequencing on RNA isolated from human and mouse samples.
 - Contributed to the code base of a powerful web based scientific collaborations, data integration, and omics visualization tool.
 - Contributed to and co-authored several publications.